 While the full content may vary based on the particulars of your business, the Terms and Conditions should at least include the following:

-You can learn more about Terms and Conditions here.
+?
+You can learn more about Terms and Conditions here and how to create them.

 Another example is that of Amazon.
 Here’s an excerpt of what they had to say: